 Her series have been published in several media, for example Het Financieele Dagblad (FD Persoonlijk) and French newspaper Le Monde.
-Her work has repeatedly received international acclaim and is included in the collections of the Rijksmuseum Amsterdam, the Museum of Photographic Arts San Diego (MOPA), the National Museum of History and Art in Luxembourg (Mnha) and many public and private art collections.
+Her work has repeatedly received international acclaim and is included in the collections of the Rijksmuseum Amsterdam, the Museum of Photographic Arts San Diego (MOPA), the National Museum of History and Art in Luxembourg (Mnha), the Virginia Museum of Fine Arts in Richmond (VMFA) and many public and private art collections.
 She published several books, most recent Characters (2013) en Food Portraits (2015).

 Marie Cecile Thijs had her first retrospective in Museum aan het Vrijthof Maastricht in 2015.
-Also her work has been exhibited at TEFAF Maastricht and Art Miami at SmithDavidson Gallery.
+Also her work has been exhibited several times at TEFAF Maastricht and Art Miami at SmithDavidson Gallery.
 In 2016 she was part of the exhibition Dutch Identity in Museum De Fundatie Zwolle and BAL! at Soestdijk Palace.
-Also her photographs were exhibited in the EU 2016 paviljon in Amsterdam (on the occasion of the chairmanship of the European Union by the Netherlands) as part of the selection of the Dutch National Portrait Gallery.
-In 2016 she made still life series Asia > Amsterdam in cooperation with Rijksmuseum Amsterdam, and EU 2016 Mementos in assignment of the Ministry of Foreign Affairs.
+That same year she made still life series Asia > Amsterdam in cooperation with Rijksmuseum Amsterdam, and EU 2016 Mementos in assignment of the Ministry of Foreign Affairs.
 In November 2016 her 3 month during solo exhibition started at 10 Corso Como Shanghai / Gallery Carla Sozzani, in cooperation with the Consulate of The Netherlands in Shanghai.
-Last year her works Majestic and White Collar were exhibited in Kunsthal Rotterdam (exhibition Cat Love).
+Recently her works Majestic and White Collar were exhibited in Kunsthal Rotterdam (exhibition Cat Love).

 Photos Girl with White Collar at table and Cat with White Collar I are included in the collection of the Rijksmuseum Amsterdam (NL) since 2010.
 In that same year, Girl with White Collar was selected by the curator of the photo museum Chicago for the international Art of Photography Show.
 White Collar has also been awarded in the IPA 2011 (International Photography Awards), the Hasselblad Masters Competition 2010, and became a winner twice in the Masters Cup 2013, category Fine Art.
 Cat with White Collar II and Cat with White Collar VII have been exhibited in Kunsthal Rotterdam (exhibition Cat Love until January 14, 2018).